 Project Information:

-Port Macquarie Hastings Council Avoided Emissions from Diverting Legacy Waste from Landfill is an Alternative Waste Treatment (AWT) project located at the Cairncross Waste Management Facility, approximately 15 kilometers northwest of Port Macquarie, New South Wales.
-Registered in December 2013, this project transitioned from the original Carbon Farming Initiative (CFI) to the current Australian Carbon Credit Unit (ACCU) scheme.
-The facility is situated at Pembrooke, bordered by the Cairncross State Forest and the Rawdon Creek Nature Reserve.
+Port Macquarie Hastings Council Avoided Emissions from Diverting Legacy Waste from Landfill is an Alternative Waste Treatment (AWT) project located at the Cairncross Waste Management Facility in Pembrooke, approximately 20km northwest of Port Macquarie, NSW.
+Registered in December 2013, the project operates within the council's waste processing site, which is surrounded by a region characterized by forestry operations and grazing.